mfms-ncsu/Matroid-Parity/README.md

 `equiv.p` -- maintains the Union/Find structures using parent pointers and
 	data compression.

-I hope the comments in the code, along with this outline are adequate to explain what's going on.
-If not, I can provide more detailed documentation.
+The comments in the code, along with this outline should be adequate to explain how the code functions.
+If not, more detailed documentation can be provided -- contact mfms@ncsu.edu.

 ## Sample inputs